Jinn: Post-modern literature and movies

 Jinn feature in the magical realism genre, introduced into Turkish literature by Latife Tekin (1983), who uses magical elements known from pre-Islamic and Islamic Anatolian lore.
 Since the 1980s, this genre has become prominent in Turkish literature.
 The story by Tekin deals with folkloric and religious belief in a rationalized society.

 Contrary to the neutral to positive depiction of jinn in Tekin's novels, since 2004 jinn have become a common trope in Middle Eastern horror movies.
 The presentation of jinn usually combines Quranic with oral and cultural beliefs about jinn.
-Out of 89 films, 59 have direct references to jinn as the antagonist, 12 use other sorts of demons, while other types of horror, such as the impending apocalypse, hauntings, or ghosts, constitute only 14 films.
+Out of 89 films, 59 have direct references to jinn as the antagonist, 12 use other sorts of demons, while other types of horror—such as the impending apocalypse, hauntings, or ghosts—constitute only 14 films.
 The popularity of jinn as a choice of monster can best be explained by their affirmation in the Quran.
 They are still a popular trope today.
 A study from 2020 shows that jinn are still the favorite horror element among teenagers.
 Jinn further feature in Iranian horror movies.

 Prevalence of belief

 West Gate Of Firoz Shah's Cotillah.
 Firoz Shah Kotla is believed to inhabit saints from among the jinn.
 In the Indian Muslim consciousness, due to their longevity, the jinn connect centuries of Muslim experience.
 Since 1977 the place has become popular for jinn-saint-veneration.

 Though discouraged by some teachings of modern Islam, cultural beliefs about jinn remain popular among Muslim societies and their understanding of cosmology and anthropology.
 Affirmation on the existence of jinn as sapient creatures living along with humans is still widespread in the Middle Eastern world (including Egypt), and West Africa, mental illnesses are still often attributed to jinn possession.

-Since modern times, jinn were often portrayed in a more negative light.
-After the failure of the rebellion against the East India Company, the Muslim elite regarded jinn-veneration in India as a superstitional belief and hinders the common people to instigate military power.
+Since modern times, jinn have often been portrayed in a more negative light.
+After the failure of the rebellion against the East India Company, the Muslim elite regarded jinn-veneration in India as a superstitious belief that hindered the common people from instigating military power.
 Similarly, the Deobandi movement, although not denying the reality of jinn, mostly depicts jinn as malevolent beings who need to be avoided or exorcised.
 In modern Iran, (evil) jinn are often substituted by devils.
 Similarly, in many modern tales, the term jinn is used for div (demon), causing a shift in meaning.
 Nonetheless, traditional belief in jinn remains popular in Islamic culture.
 The negative evaluations of jinn are not static, but rather entangled with traditional and also positive depictions of jinn.

 According to a survey undertaken by the Pew Research Center in 2012: